MBBS Counselling

 The National Eligibility cum Entrance Test (NEET) is an entrance exam taken by individuals aspiring to pursue a degree in medicine and dental studies.
 A candidate’s NEET score determines their eligibility for admission to a medical college.

-NEET counselling is the process through which eligible candidates are allocated seats in medical and dental colleges across India for undergraduate (UG) and postgraduate (PG) courses, based on their NEET scores.
+This NEET counseling procedure is used to assign slots in medical and dentistry institutions to qualified students across India for undergraduate (UG) and postgraduate (PG) courses, based on their NEET scores.

 NEET Counselling Procedure